Fusing Blockchain and AI with Metaverse: A Survey: Artificial Intelligence in Metaverse

 \section{Artificial Intelligence in Metaverse}

 \cite{dick2019artificial}.
-The state-of-the-art AI studies focus on machine learning, deep learning, and reinforcement learning in the fields including computer vision, decision-making, natural language process (NLP).
-Intuitively, breakthroughs of artificial intelligence in the real world motivate people to use it to realize the metaverse.
+The state-of-the-art AI studies focus on machine learning, deep learning, and reinforcement learning in the fields including computer vision, decision-making, {and} natural language process (NLP).
+Intuitively, the breakthroughs of artificial intelligence in the real world motivate people to realize metaverse. { For example, machine learning provides technical support for all systems in metaverse to reach or exceed the level of human's learning.
+It shall significantly affect the operational efficiency and the intelligence of metaverse.
+Intelligent voice services provide technical support, such as voice recognition and communication, for metaverse users. }